Nuitka/Nuitka/README.rst

 The ``co_code`` attribute of code objects
 -----------------------------------------

-The code objects are empty for for native compiled functions.
+The code objects are empty for native compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide it.